-Functions · Cloudflare Pages docs
+Functions (beta)

 Adding bindings

 While bringing your Workers to Pages, bindings are a big part of what makes your application truly full-stack.
 You can add KV, Durable Object, and plain-text bindings to your project.
+You can also use these bindings in development with Wrangler .

 KV namespace

-Workers KV is Cloudflare's globally replicated key-value storage solution.
-Within Pages, you can choose from the list of KV namespaces that you created from Account Home > Pages > your Pages project > Settings > Functions > KV namespace bindings.
+Workers KV is Cloudflare’s globally replicated key-value storage solution.
+Within Pages, you can choose from the list of KV namespaces that you created from the dashboard by going to Account Home > Pages > your Pages project > Settings > Functions > KV namespace bindings.
 Select Add binding and input a Variable name and select a KV namespace from the list of your existing Workers KV namespaces.
 You will need to repeat this for both the Production and Preview environments.

 Durable Object namespace

-Durable Objects are Cloudflare's strongly consistent coordination primitive that power capabilities such as connecting WebSockets, handling state, and building applications.
-As with Workers KV, you first have to create the Durable Object.
+Durable Objects are Cloudflare’s strongly consistent coordination primitive that power capabilities such as connecting WebSockets, handling state, and building applications.
+As with Workers KV, you first have to create the Durable Object .
 You can then configure it as a binding to your Pages project.

 Go to Account Home > Pages > your Pages project > Settings > Functions > Durable Object bindings.
 Select Add binding and input a Variable name and select a Durable Object namespace from the list of your existing Durable Objects.
 You will need to repeat this for both the Production and Preview environments.